mikeizbicki/cmc-csci145-math166/README.md

     1. Very few people find linear algebra, statistics and programming to ALL be easy subjects, and this class combines them all
     1. There's a reason people who understand this material get paid big salaries at FAANG

-       This class should help you with machine learning questions for technical interviews

 1. You will have to read the required references.

     Not all the material will be covered in lectures, and that's intentional to force you to get practice reading research-level data mining text.